Mr-Raviya/E-Donor/ADMIN_PANEL_README.md

 ## Security Notes

 ⚠️ **Important for Production:**
-- The current implementation uses hardcoded credentials for demonstration
-- In production, implement proper backend authentication
-- Use secure token-based authentication (JWT)
+- The admin credentials are hardcoded for demos; wire them to Firebase Auth or a custom auth service before releasing.
+- Lock Firestore with rules that restrict each collection to the correct roles (e.g., only admins can mutate `donation_requests`).
-- Store credentials securely in environment variables
+- Store secrets in `.env` or a secrets manager (never in source control).
-- Implement rate limiting and brute force protection
-- Add two-factor authentication
-- Use HTTPS for all API calls
+- Add rate limiting, two-factor auth, and HTTPS for every API call.

 ## Customization